-If you’re not able to get the right job, you might have to change your methods for job hunting.
+If you’re not able to find a job, you may want to think about changing your job searching strategy.
 Just because lots of places aren’t many jobs doesn’t mean you should give up.
 You may consider going to another area, but make sure that you can afford the commute if you get hired.